Activities for team building and games for your virtual team

 84. Send Blind

-Instructions It's then the responsibility of the other person to guide them to make movements as best they can, whether it's taking them to the other side of the room or making them perform a mission like pushing an item or drawing an image.
+Instructions The other person then has the responsibility of guiding them to make movements as best they can, whether it’s taking them to the other side of the room or making them perform a mission like pushing an item or drawing an image.
 Pair team members together and have one put on a blindfold.
-Give this exercise to people who usually don't work as well together, and it will help them practice teamwork and develop morale.
+Give this exercise to people who usually don’t work as well together, and it will help them practice teamwork and develop morale.

 85. Do a silent line-up